20jasper/devto/variables-in-rust.md

 console.log(x) // undefined
 ```

 Rust takes the more modern behavior of `let` and `const` and takes it one step further.
-Variables are not initialized unless they are assigned a value
+Variables are not assigned a value if not given an initializer

 This works
 ```rust